ellistrickett/bookmark_manager-1/README.md

 So that I can view quickly all my bookmarks,
 I'd like my bookmarks to show in a list

+2. Add new bookmarks 🚧

+As a user,
+So that add new bookmarks,
+I want add to the bookmarks list via a form.

 # Domain Model #

 Object      | Message